cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 all apply to `PythonTask` as well.

-When running a Python function remotely, it is assumed that the Python interpreter and libraries available at the worker correspond to the appropiate python environment for the task.
+When running a Python function remotely, it is assumed that the Python interpreter and libraries available at the worker correspond to the appropriate python environment for the task.
 If this is not the case, an environment file can be provided with t.set_environment:

 === "Python"